Onyx-Protocol/Onyx/docs/1.3/txvm.md

 Fail if the [Transaction Summary stack](#transaction-summary-stack) is not empty.

 Pop all items from the Input stack.
 Pop all items from the Output stack.
 Pop all items from the Nonce stack.
 Pop all items from the Retirement stack.
 Pop all items from the Time Constraint stack.
+Pop all items from the Annotation stack.

 Create a [transaction summary](#transaction-summary) `summary` and push it to the Transaction Summary stack.